Melun Villaroche Aerodrome

-Melun Villaroche Aerodrome (Aérodrome de Paris Villaroche (Melun)) (ICAO: LFPM) is an aerodrome located 8.5 km north of Melun, a commune in the Seine-et-Marne department in the Île-de-France region in north-central France.
+Paris Villaroche (Melun) Aerodrome (Aérodrome de Paris Villaroche (Melun)) (ICAO: LFPM) is an aerodrome located 8.5 km north of Melun, a commune in the Seine-et-Marne department in the Île-de-France region in north-central France.

 The airport is located 5 km east-southeast of Moissy-Cramayel and 34 km southeast of Paris.

 Facilities

 The airport resides at an elevation of 93 m above mean sea level.
 It has two paved runways: 10/28 measuring 1975 × 45 m and 01/19 measuring 1300 × 30 m.

-It supports general aviation with no commercial airline service scheduled.
+It supports business aviation and general aviation with no scheduled commercial airline service.
 The airport is equipped for VFR (visual) or IFR (instrument).
 Its control tower, equipped with radar, also provides air traffic control at low altitude in a large area of north-east to south-west of the Paris region.
 Both runways are still in use, the north–south 01/19 being reduced in length, and the east–west 10/28 extended for use by jet aircraft.
 Modern navigational aids are available and the facility is well maintained with a large airpark and a significant number of hangars.

 The Bureau d'Enquêtes et d'Analyses pour la Sécurité de l'Aviation Civile, the French air accident investigation agency, has facilities at Melun Aerodrome.
 They include hangars and protected areas with a combined total of 6000 sqm of space.
 A campus of the École nationale de l'aviation civile (French civil aviation university) is also located in the aerodrome.